cicada-lang/inet-cute/docs/notes/an-information-analysis-of-dependent-type-system.md

 We do not need `cut`, we can just check the words by building the net.

-This means we will have a dynamicly typed postfix general programming language as a macro system.
+This means we will have a dynamicly typed (or simply typed) postfix general programming language as a macro system.